dasch-swiss/dsp-docs/docs/developers/dsp-api/api-reference/query-language.md

 Here the type of `?title` is `xsd:string`.

-The following Knora value types can be compared with literals in `FILTER` expressions in the simple schema:
+The following DSP-API value types can be compared with literals in `FILTER` expressions in the simple schema:

 - Text values (`xsd:string`)